ppy/osu-wiki/wiki/Legal/Terms/en.md

 # osu! terms of service

-Last Updated 25th May 2018.
+Last Updated 17th November 2020.
 [View history here](https://github.com/ppy/osu-wiki/commits/master/wiki/Legal/Terms/en.md)

 **ppy Pty Ltd** is offering you a service, which is conditioned on your acceptance, without any modification whatsoever to the following terms, conditions, and notices.